 Facebook, Twitter and Pinterest – Social media strategy & Row80

 Working in Communications and being a writer and blogger, I’ve heard my fair share of theories on social media numbers and klout.
-I’ve been blogging for over two years now and I’ve been actively using Facebook and Twitter to engage with other bloggers and writers for over a year, and it’s time to look at […]
+I’ve been blogging for over two years now and I’ve been actively using Facebook and Twitter to engage with other bloggers and writers for over a year, and […]

 Guest Post: Alberta Ross – Indie author reflects on social media and ROW80

 Welcome to Writers’ Uni-Verse-City (or WUVC for short because every university has an acronym), a place where writers/bloggers can meet to discuss the craft of writing in the Internet age.
-WUVC will involve independent research, setting a curriculum and hopefully finding other participants (like you – readers/bloggers/writers) to: chip in, give tips, suggest books and other materials for […]
+WUVC will involve independent research, setting a curriculum and hopefully finding other participants (like you – readers/bloggers/writers) to: chip in, give tips, suggest […]

 Writer Lingo – a newbie’s dictionary

 Welcome to Writers’ Uni-Verse-City (or WUVC for short because every university has an acronym), a place where writers/bloggers can meet to discuss the craft of writing in the Internet age.
-I want to learn what it takes to make it in the world of writing and publishing and nowadays there is a wealth of information on the […]
+I want to learn what it takes to make it in the world of writing and publishing and nowadays there is a […]

 How I use social media as a platform

 Based on advice from Kristen Lamb’s book “We Are Not Alone” (WANA) and her blog posts I have decided to share how I’m using social media as an “author platform.”
-As I am yet to be what is considered an author, the social media platform is in the works, the prepatory phase for what I hope one day […]
+As I am yet to be what is considered an author, the social media platform is in the works, the prepatory phase for […]

 Have you heard?
 “We Are Not Alone” – by Kristen Lamb

 Welcome to Writers’ Uni-Verse-City (or WUVC for short because every university has an acronym), a place where writers/bloggers can meet to discuss the craft of writing in the Internet age.
-I want to learn what it takes to make it in the world of writing and publishing and nowadays there is a wealth of information on the […]
+I want to learn what it takes to make it in the world of writing and publishing and nowadays there is a […]